shubhambjadhavar/terraform-provider-expensify/README.md

 ## Exceptions

 * Updating of the fields `manager_email`, `approves_to`, `over_limit_approver`, and `approval_limit` is meaningful only if Approval Mode for policy is Advanced Approval.
-* Updating `first_name` and `last_name` in any one policy will atomatically update them in other policies.
+* Updating `first_name` and `last_name` in any one policy will automatically update them in other policies.
-* Not allowed to overwrite `first_name` and `last_name` values manually set by the employee in their Expensify account.
+* Not allowed overwriting `first_name` and `last_name` values manually set by the employee in their Expensify account.
-* To add an employee to multiple policies write multiple `resource` block with different policy ID.
+* To add an employee to multiple policies, write multiple `resource` block with different policy ID.